 We are splitting that one to take each part in a different ticket. #10773 will take care of the rounding error part, and this one will take care of the display estate between success and error.

 Regarding that last part, the problem seems to occure due to the "zomm" feature which was added to better display very small percent.
 One idea would be to always put these zommed part at the end of the bar and provide a visual separator (circle around, slash, etc).

-#6 Updated by Raphael GAUTHIER about 1 year ago
+#6 Updated by Raphael GAUTHIER over 1 year ago

-#7 Updated by Raphael GAUTHIER about 1 year ago
+#7 Updated by Raphael GAUTHIER over 1 year ago

-#8 Updated by Raphael GAUTHIER about 1 year ago
+#8 Updated by Raphael GAUTHIER over 1 year ago